Staff Pose / Dandasana

 Step by step

-- Flex your feet, extending out through the heels.
+- Flex your feet and extend out through the heels.
 Pull the tops of your thighs up towards your hips and down to the floor.
-Actively press your sit bones into the floor and a little to the back.
+Actively press your sitting bones into the floor and a little towards the back.

-- Draw your lower belly in and up, use your abdominal strength to help you sit straight.
+- Draw your lower belly in and up.
+Use your abdominal strength to help you to sit straight.

-- Draw your shoulders back and down along the spine bring the bottom of the shoulder blades towards each other.
+- Draw your shoulders back and down along your spine.
+Bring the bottom of your shoulder blades towards each other.
 Your chest is open but keep your front ribs soft.

-- Check that your shoulders are over the hips and your ears are in line with the shoulders, chin slightly tucked so that the back of your neck is long.
+- Check that your shoulders are over your hips and that your ears are in line with your shoulders.
+Tuck your chin slightly so that the back of your neck is long.

-- As a variation, on an inbreath you can take your arms out and lift them overhead.
-If you feel your upper back rounding with your arms all the way up, lower your arms a bit so you can see them from the sides of your eyes and you can maintain the length in the upper back again.
+- As a variation, on an in-breath you can take your arms out and lift them overhead.
+If you feel your upper back rounding with your arms all the way up, lower your arms a bit so you can see them out of the corners of your eyes in order to maintain length in your upper back.